MubasharSadiq/myServerlessWebApp/README.md

 ### Prerequisites
 - An AWS account with the required permissions for Lambda, API Gateway, and CodePipeline.
-- Node.js and npm (for local development if needed).
 - A text editor like VSCode.

 ### Deployment Steps